predictiveworks/cdap-spark/works-ml/README.md

 ## Model Tracking

 **Model Tracking:** Works ML uses Google CDAP *datasets* to support storing & retrieving of model components and associated metadata such as chosen parameters and model metrics and more.

+## Why not use Seahorse Visual Spark?

+[Seahorse](https://seahorse.deepsense.ai) is built by [deepsense.ai](https://deepsense.ai) with the aim to create [Apache Spark](https://spark.apache.org) applications in a fast, simple and interactive way - based on a visual editor.

+Seahorse is an excellent approach towards **Visual ML**, but it is *limited* to Apache Spark based machine learning. **Works ML** is more: It is a building block of CDAP Spark, and, a member of a family of projects that support **Visual Analytics**  from deep learning to machine learning, business rules, SQL queries up to time series analysis and natural language processing.